cozodb/cozo/IN_PROG.md

 ?[airport] := reachable[airport], starts_with(airport, 'A')
 ```

-Compute the shortest path between Frankfurt and all airports in the world with recursion through aggregation:
+Compute the shortest path between Frankfurt and all airports in the world:

 ```js
 shortest_paths[dst, shortest(path)] := *route{src: 'FRA', dst},